ndevenish/gflabel/README.md

 | bolt              | Variable length bolt, in the style of Printables pred-box labels.<br><br>If the requested bolt is longer than the available space, then the<br>bolt will be as large as possible with a broken thread. |
 | box               | Arbitrary width, height centered box.
 If height is not specified, will expand to row height. |
 | circle            | A filled circle.                                                  |
+| color             | Changes the color to be used for subsequent label fragments on a line (left to right).
+Every line starts with the default label color.
+See COLOR_NOTES.md
 | head              | Screw head with specifiable head-shape.                           |
 | hexhead           | Hexagonal screw head.
 Will accept drives, but not compulsory.     |
 | hexnut, nut       | Hexagonal outer profile nut with circular cutout.                 |